csev/dj4e/assn/dj4e_ads1.md

 Building a Classified Ad Web Site (Django 4.2)
 ==============================================

+**Note** this assignment is designed to be completed using Django 4.2.
+Starting May 2025, this series of assignments will be replaced by the "Marketplace" series of assignments.
+This assignment is here for those who started the course before May 2025.

 In this assignment, you will build a web site that is roughly equivalent to

 https://chucklist.dj4e.com/m1